paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-227-sentences.md

 [Pub.
 L. 104–232, § 3(b)(2), Oct.
 2, 1996, 110 Stat.
 3056, provided that: “Effective on the date the plan [alternative plan by Attorney General for transfer of United States Parole Commission’s functions to another entity within Department of Justice pursuant to section 3 of Pub.
 L. 104–232, set out as a note under [section 4201 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section4201&num=0&edition=prelim)] takes effect, paragraphs (3) and (4) of section 235(b) of the Sentencing Reform Act of 1984 [Pub.
 L. 98–473, set out above] (98 Stat.
 2032) are repealed.” ]

 [Pub.
+L. 119–37, div.
+A, § 123, Nov.
+12, 2025, 139 Stat.
+501, provided that: “Any expiration date established by section 235(b) of the Sentencing Reform Act of 1984 ([18 U.S.C.
+3551](./chapter-227-sentences.md#section-3551) note; Public Law 98–473; 98 Stat.
+2032), as such section relates to chapter 311 of title 18, United States Code, and the United States Parole Commission, shall not apply from October 1, 2025, through the date specified in section 106(3) of this Act [Jan.
+30, 2026].” ]

+[Pub.
+L. 119–4, div.
+A, title I, § 1115, Mar.
+15, 2025, 139 Stat.
+15, provided that: “During the period covered by this Act [see section 1106 of div.
+A of Pub.
+L. 119–4, 139 Stat.
+12, which is not classified to the Code], section 235(b) of the Sentencing Reform Act of 1984 ([18 U.S.C.
+3551](./chapter-227-sentences.md#section-3551) note; Public Law 98–473; 98 Stat.
+2032), as such section relates to chapter 311 of title 18, United States Code, and the United States Parole Commission, shall be applied by substituting ‘37’ for ‘36’ each place it appears.” ]

+[Pub.
 L. 118–83, div.
 A, § 121, Sept.
 26, 2024, 138 Stat.
 1528, provided that: “During the period covered by this Act [see section 106 of div.
 A of Pub.
 L. 118–83, 138 Stat.
 1526, which is not classified to the Code], section 235(b) of the Sentencing Reform Act of 1984 ([18 U.S.C.
 3551](./chapter-227-sentences.md#section-3551) note; Public Law 98–473; 98 Stat.
 2032), as such section relates to chapter 311 of title 18, United States Code, and the United States Parole Commission, shall be applied by substituting ‘37’ for ‘36’ each place it appears.” ]

 [Pub.
 L. 118–42, div.
 G, title III, § 302(b), Mar.
 9, 2024, 138 Stat.
 451, provided that: “For purposes of section 235(b) of the Sentencing Reform Act of 1984 ([18 U.S.C.
 3551](./chapter-227-sentences.md#section-3551) note; Public Law 98–473; 98 Stat.
 2032), as such section relates to chapter 311 of title 18, United States Code, and the United States Parole Commission, each reference in such section to ‘36 years and 129 days’ or ‘36-year and 129-day period’ shall be deemed a reference to ‘36 years and 335 days’ or ‘36-year and 335-day period’, respectively.” ]